2026 Social Security COLA July Projection Rises

 Month | Projected COLA | CPI rate |

-March | 2.2% | 2.7% (released in March for February) |
+February | 2.2% | 2.7% |

-February | 2.3% | 3.0% (released in February for January) |
+January | 2.3% | 3.0% |

 Social Security beneficiaries are in a catch-22 situation; there is only a big COLA when inflation is high, but low inflation, which is good for fixed incomes, means a low COLA.
-Fortunately, for Social Security beneficiaries that are struggling to make ends meet, there is some relief when the COLA is too low to cover the rise in Medicare Part B premiums.
+Fortunately, for Social Security beneficiaries who are struggling to make ends meet, there is some relief when the COLA is too low to cover the rise in Medicare Part B premiums.

 The "hold harmless provision."
 A special rule called the “hold harmless provision” protects Social Security benefit payments from decreasing due to an increase in the Medicare Part B premium.
 The Part B premium for 2025 is $185, which is $10.30 higher than the 2024 premium.